guojingyu/guojingyu.github.io/_posts/2017-12-30-De_Novo_Assembly.md

 ---

 ### tl;dr

+*...
+Euler walks through the graph and try to pass through every edge, and when he is stuck, restart on an explored node with unexplored edges and follow the unexplored edges (repeat the explored edges first if needed) ... until there is no more unexplored edges.*

 DNA De Novo Assembly is a problem that can be resolved by finding a Euler path in a [de Bruijn graph](https://en.wikipedia.org/wiki/De_Bruijn_graph) with each edge representing a set of short sequences of DNA.
 An implementation of de Bruijn Graph based DNA De Novo Assembly method is as [here](https://github.com/guojingyu/DeNovoAssembly).

 ### Background